-Action Details Completed within this DWMP Comments/Reference permit conditions compliance to be undertaken as a part of the Action Plan.
-Detailed in Sections 7 and 8.
-The results of monitoring provided to stakeholders Yes Ongoing - annually (on date of DWMP Adoption).
-Report shall include summary of systems inspected, risk rating of systems, and results of any recommended upgrade works or compliance requirements.
-Detailed in Actions 15b and 17 a, b, and c.
-Enforce action where non- compliance is identified Yes Ongoing - It has been shown in the inspection program that compliance and improvements in performance can be achieved without taking enforcement action in the majority of cases; however, Section 8 outlines enforcement actions for ongoing poor performance of systems.
-Council also has escalation points available to address system under-performance, with responses commensurate to the risk posed by poorly performing systems (see Section 8.4.1).
-A process review and update of the DWMP every five (5) years Pending - 2020 Mid-yearly review of the DWMP proposed for 2020.
-A 2017 review of the implementation of the DWMP will ensure the DWMP is on track and functioning.
-Detailed in Action 17c.
-Independent audit by an accredited auditor of the implementation of the DWMP, monitoring and enforcement every three (3) years Pending - 2018 Audit to ensure that the work undertaken is done so in accordance with the DWMP.
-Detailed in Action 17b and c, and 15 a and b.
-The results of the audit is to be provided to all stakeholders as soon as possible after the audit Pending- 2018 Results of the audit will be provided to all stakeholders for review after the audit.
-COS is required to demonstrate that suitable resourcing for implementation, including monitoring, enforcement, review and audit is in place Yes This is detailed in Section 7 and of the DWMP and the Action Plan (Section 13).
+Action Details Completed within this DWMP Comments/Reference The results of monitoring provided to stakeholders Yes Ongoing - biannually.
+Report shall include summary of new permits issued, systems inspected, and results of any recommended upgrade works or compliance requirements.
+Detailed in Actions 6 and 12a.
+Enforce action where non- compliance is identified Yes Ongoing - Council have also received a delegation of functions and powers from the EPA to allow councils to take action under the GED of the Environment Protection Act 2017 (as amended).
+Council has found that DWM system compliance and improvements in performance can be achieved without taking enforcement action in the majority of cases; however, Section 8 outlines enforcement actions for ongoing poor performance of systems.
+Council also has escalation points available to address system underperformance, with responses commensurate to the risk posed by poorly performing systems (see Section 8.4.1).
+A process review and update of the DWMP every five (5) years Yes 2020 Biannual progress review of the DWMP proposed with the Water Corporations.
+Detailed in Action 12c.
+Independent audit by an accredited auditor of the implementation of the DWMP, monitoring and enforcement every three (3) years Pending - 2024 Audit to ensure that the work undertaken is done so in accordance with the DWMP.
+Detailed in Action 12b.
+The results of the audit is to be provided to all stakeholders as soon as possible after the audit Pending- 2024 Results of the audit will be provided to all stakeholders for review after the audit.
+COS is required to demonstrate that suitable resourcing for implementation, including monitoring, enforcement, review and audit is in place Yes This is detailed in Section 7 of the DWMP and the Action Plan (Section 13).